jeffreybergier/Previous-Fork/readme.previous.txt

     there might occur a double fault on the second or a subsequent access.
 This is confirmed for NeXTstation Turbo Color and ROM Rev. 3.3 but might also affect other models.
+  > Formatting floppy disks sporadically fails under NeXTstep 2.0.
+The reason
+    for this issue is unknown but is likely inside NeXTstep.

  6) Release notes